aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/4-multi-cluster-usecases/4-export-import-services/index.en.md

 ---
-title : "Usecase 7: Spread a same service onto the 2 different clusters (using serviceImport/serviceExport)" weight : 13
+title : "Use case 7: Spread a same service onto the 2 different clusters (using serviceImport/serviceExport)" weight : 13
 ---